Christian Reiher

 Christian Reiher (born 19 April 1984 in Starnberg) is a German mathematician.
 He is the fifth most successful participant in the history of the International Mathematical Olympiad, having won four gold medals in the years 2000 to 2003 and a bronze medal in 1999.

 Just after finishing his Abitur, he proved Kemnitz's conjecture, an important problem in the theory of zero-sums.
-He went on to earn his Diplom in mathematics from the Ludwig Maximilian University of Munich.
+He went on to obtain his Diplom in mathematics at LMU Munich.

-Reiher received his Dr. rer. nat. from the University of Rostock under supervision of Hans-Dietrich Gronau in February 2010 (Thesis: A proof of the theorem according to which every prime number possesses property B) and works now at the University of Hamburg.
+Reiher received his Dr. rer. nat. at the University of Rostock under supervision of Hans-Dietrich Gronau in February 2010 (Thesis: A proof of the theorem according to which every prime number possesses property B) and works now at the University of Hamburg.